Ranking Metrics: Extending Acceptability and Performance Indexes: Ranking metrics: examples

 \end{definition} In this context, performance curves indicate the return associated with each ranked asset that is required to achieve a portfolio's performance level $x$.
 The higher the portfolio's performance, the higher the performance curve $f_{x}$ that it can reach, and the higher the corresponding level $x$.
 In practice, levels can be taken as integers, i.e. $x \in \mathrm{\mathbb{N}}$.

-Different choices of $\{f_x\}_{x>0}$ provide different perfomance/ranking measures.
+Different choices of $\{f_x\}_{x>0}$ provide different performance/ranking measures.
 For instance, the $h$-index ranking metric is characterized by the performance curve $f_x(p)=x \mathbf{1}_{(0, x]}(p)$, where $\mathbf{1}_{(0, x]}(p)$ takes value 1 when $p \in(0, x]$ and zero otherwise; another trivial example is the max portfolio return that is characterized by $f_x(p)=x \mathbf{1}_{(0,1]}(p)$.
-Tables \ref{tab:research_measures_list} provide further examples of ranking metrics generated by scientific research measures.
+Table \ref{tab:research_measures_list} provides further examples of ranking metrics generated by scientific research measures.
 For a clearer and more insightful interpretation of these new performance measures in the context of finance and insurance, refer to the empirical application presented in Section~\ref{sec: emp_app}.

 By definition, $r_{SRM}$ is monotone increasing and quasiconcave, and this implies $r_{SRM}$ is a ranking metric.